 - Final Draft Erie County Sensitivity Analysis Report

-This project is funded by the NYS Department of Environmental Conservation’s Climate Smart Communities program, and will wrap up by the end of 2022.
+This project is funded by the NYS Department of Environmental Conservation’s Climate Smart Communities program.

 Low and moderate income households spend a disproportionately large percentage of their income on energy bills, and are often unable to take advantage of the cost savings from renewable energy alternatives.
 The Erie County Low-Income Program for Sustainable Energy (ECLIPSE) will address these impacts for Home Energy Assistance Program (HEAP) eligible families.